hyperledger/firefly-helm-charts/charts/firefly/README.md

 that simplifies data orchestration on top of blockchain and other peer-to-peer technologies.

 This chart bootstraps a FireFly deployment on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.
-It can be used to deploy a FireFly node for a single organization within a multi-party system.
+It can be used to deploy a single FireFly node for an individual organization within a multi-party system.

 ### Table of Contents